MLB Rumors: Oddsmakers Favor Gerrit Cole To Sign With Angels, Pitcher Wears Scott Boras Cap After Game 7 Loss

 The +300 “money line” posted by SportsLine is the equivalent of 3/1 odds, meaning that a bet of $100 on Cole’s signing with the Angels would pay back $300.

-Speaking to reporters in the home clubhouse at Minute Maid Park in Houston, the 29-year-old Cole wore a baseball cap that bore the logo of Boras Corporation, the company owned by his agent, Scott Boras, as Fox Sports reported.
+Speaking to reporters in the home clubhouse at Minute Maid Park in Houston, the 29-year-old Cole wore a baseball cap that bore the logo of Boras Corporation, the company owned by his agent, Scott Boras, as FOX Sports reported.

-“I’m not an employee of the team,” Cole was heard telling an Astros spokesperson, before speaking with the media, as quoted by Fox.
+“I’m not an employee of the team,” Cole was heard telling an Astros spokesperson, before speaking with the media, as quoted by FOX.
 “I guess as a representative of myself…”

 Gerrit Cole on his time with the #Astros: